Backpacking Trip into Yukon's Kluane National Park Reserve (Part 2)

 Now with the second arm.

-The glacier is enormous - it's 5-6 km / 3-4 mile wide in its broadest point.
+The glacier is enormous - it's 5-6 km / 3-4 miles wide at its broadest point.

 A small pool of turquoise water in the muddy glacier.